 Alpha

-Alpha is used to measure a mutual fund, ETF, stock or portfolio’s ability to ‘beat’ the market.
+Alpha is used to measure a mutual fund, ETF, stock or portfolio’s ability to ‘beat’ the market. i.e. Alpha is the measure of the excess return of an investment compared to a benchmark.

-Excess returns of an investment, relative to the returns of a benchmark will be the investment’s alpha.
-This is shown as a single percentage and can be positive or negative.
+Alpha is shown as a single percentage and can be positive or negative.

 A positive alpha indicates a better return relative to how the benchmark performed, a lower alpha means the investment performed worse than it should, given the return of its benchmark.